nokinger/serverTest/source/integration-tests/app_carrier_test_rig/test_gateway.rst

     .. code-block:: groovy

-        // This script requires the Jenkins node 'sca-test-host' to have the utility 'pv'
+        // This script requires the Jenkins node 'sca-test-host' to have the console utility 'pipe view'
         // It can be installed with the following command:
         //     apt-get install pv

-        BUILD_CONFIG = "app-carrier-board"
+        BUILD_CONFIG = "app-carrier-board-kernel4.1"
         BUILD_TARGET = "sca-enterprise-image"
         TARGET_HW = "ls1021atwr"
         REMOTE_YOCTO_CACHE = "nas.pb.avantys.de:/mnt/nas/data/Projekte/SCA/yocto"  // set to "none" if no cache available